 Making A Soundproof Box In A Jiffy:

-If you can become adept at making a soundproof box and do it exceptionally well and quickly, then you may make money out of it.
-If you want to make soundproof boxes out of necessity and you need a few of them, then you still need to learn how to build a soundproof box effectively using materials that are available to you and won’t cost you so much.
+If you want to make soundproof boxes out of necessity and you need a few of them, then you would need to learn how to build a soundproof box effectively using materials that are available to you and won’t cost you so much.
 You can use these boxes to soundproof your generator.
 I mean everyone hates the excruciating sound the generator makes.

 Soundproofing boxes have a variety of uses and purposes.
-They come in assorted forms and sizes.
-Depending on where or for what function you will be using a soundproof box, it is obviously rectangular in shape since it’s called a box.
+They come in assorted forms and sizes, depending on where or for what function you will be using a soundproof box.
 Most commonly, a soundproof box serves as a casing or sturdy container for electronic appliances and devices such as computer set, television or component system.

-While others are handy and can be transported by carrying without cracking a sweat, most soundproof boxes are built tall and heavy that it would be difficult for you to drag it along across the room.
+While others are handy and can be transported by carrying without cracking a sweat, most soundproof boxes are built tall and heavy.
 There are even those that are permanently fixed to the wall like a cabinet.

 Make your own Lightweight Generator Quiet Box: